RaggedAtlas

 What makes an atlas "ragged"

-Traditional atlas tools store all cells in a single rectangular feature matrix, which means every cell must be profiled for the same set of features.
+Traditional atlas tools store all observations in a single rectangular feature matrix, which means every row must be profiled for the same set of features.
 In practice, datasets are collected with different assay panels, different gene sets, and different subsets of modalities.
-Forcing them into a shared matrix requires either intersection (discarding unique features) or imputation (filling missing values).

-RaggedAtlas takes a different approach: the cell table is shared and flat, but each cell carries a pointer into its own zarr group.
-Two cells from different datasets will point to separate zarr groups with completely different feature sets — the atlas is "ragged" in the feature dimension.
+RaggedAtlas takes a different approach: each obs table is shared and flat, but each row carries a pointer into its own zarr group.
+Two rows from different datasets will point to separate zarr groups, possibly with different feature sets.
+The atlas is regular in the row dimension but "ragged" in the feature dimension.

 graph LR